Nyamdak25/Teamble3/README.md

 This application runs on port 3000

-This changes was executed by another team member
+This changes was executed Nyamdak

 This is my first app to manage employee's data